The Indigenous legend of the circle of time and the wisdom of the cycles of life

 Look at the moon.

-The young man observed the moon for several nights.
+The youth observed the moon for several nights.

 The elder then spoke again.

-The rivers freeze, but the water flows again in the spring.
+Rivers freeze, but water flows again in spring.

-The animals leave the valley, but they return when the land warms up.
+Animals leave the valley, but they return when the earth warms up.

-Then the older man placed his hand on the young walker's shoulder.
+Then the elder placed his hand on the young walker's shoulder.

 Even humans walk in this circle.